 Because of many things, Greenfield is a great place for families with children to consider.
 First of all, many other families with children live here, making Greenfield a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
 The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
 With regard to real estate, Greenfield has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Greenfield’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

-Being a small city, Greenfield does not have a public transit system used by locals to get to and from work.
+Greenfield is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Greenfield in 2022 was $60,163, which is wealthy relative to Minnesota and the nation.
 This equates to an annual income of $240,652 for a family of four.